gideontong/programming-resources/ucsd-pi/README.md

 * Power Adapter (5V 2A or 5 3A)
 * Windows Computer (*Other guides coming soon?*)

+*Technically, you also need a web browser, but how else are you reading my guide?*

 Download the following files and programs to your computer:

 * [Raspbian](https://www.raspberrypi.org/downloads/raspbian/): I reccomend [Raspbian Buster Lite](https://downloads.raspberrypi.org/raspbian_lite_latest) although you can use the desktop version if you want.